tinythings/logjet/doc/features.md

 - you need bulk backfill of recorded OTLP logs
 - you want to validate stored files against a collector pipeline

+### 6. Continuous remote drain into a collector

+Use case:

+- one `logjetd` instance runs next to `OA`
+- a second `logjetd` instance connects to the first over the network
+- the second instance forwards retained backlog and live OTLP logs into Vector

+Useful when:

+- the appliance cannot push directly to the final collector
+- an external side must initiate the connection
+- you need a lightweight relay instead of deploying a full collector locally

 ## Current Non-Features

 These are not implemented yet:

-- continuous OTLP egress from the daemon
-- resume checkpoints or acknowledgements
+- persisted resume checkpoints or acknowledgements across bridge restarts
 - advanced slow-consumer handling
 - disk-budget retention management for rotated files
 - production-grade service lifecycle handling